y330/FragmentQR/README.md

   <li>Click the paste button</li>
   <li>Scan it on your mobile device using a QR code scanner such as Google Lens or some default camera apps.
  </ol>
- And thats it!
  If steps 1 or 2 do not work, go to chrome://extensions/shortcuts to reconfigure the shortcuts<p>

 <h3>Compatible Browsers:</h3>
 Mac and Windows: Chromium 80+.<P>